mistic100/devlog/content/posts/2024-12-add-wifi-to-old-ac/index.md

 ### Temperature sensor integration

-A bit more configuration must be added to use the BME280 sensor and report the data back to Home Assistant:
+A bit more configuration must be added to use the BME280 sensor and reports the data back to Home Assistant:

 ```yaml
 # init I2C controller